 The Centre Task Force sailed from British ports, was directed at Oran, and was an all-US force under the command of Major General Lloyd R. Fredendall with a British officer, Commodore T. H. Troubridge, heading the Anglo/US naval element.
 The 18,500-man Centre Task Force comprised elements of Major General Terry de la M. Allen’s 1st Division, half of Major General Orlando Ward’s 1st Armored Division and the 509th Parachute Battalion.
 The supporting naval force comprised the headquarters ship Largs, escort carriers Biter and Dasher, light cruisers Aurora and Jamaica, light anti-aircraft cruiser Delhi, one auxiliary anti-aircraft ship, 13 destroyers, four sloops, six corvettes, eight minesweepers, eight trawlers, 10 motor launches, two submarines, 19 landing ships and 28 supply transports.

 The Eastern Task Force also sailed from British ports, was directed at Algiers, and was an Anglo/US force under the command of Major General Charles W. Ryder (a US officer selected in an effort not to to antagonise the French, but who was to hand over to a British officer, Anderson, at the earliest possible opportunity) with a British officer, Vice Admiral Sir Harold Burrough, heading the British naval element.
 The 20,000-man Eastern Task Force comprised two brigades of Major General V. Evelegh’s British 78th Division and Nos 1 and 6 Commandos, and a US element comprising part of Ryder’s own 34th Division, one-third of the 9th Division and half of the 1st Armored Division.
-The supporting naval force comprised the headquarters ship Bulolo, monitor Roberts, three auxiliary anti-aircraft ships, eight destroyers, three sloops, six corvettes, seven minesweepers, eight trawlers, eight motor launches, three submarines, 17 landing ships, 16 supply transports and Rear Admiral C. H. J. Harcourt’s Force 'O' with the elderly carrier Argus, escort carrier Avenger, light cruiser Sheffield, light anti-aircraft cruisers Scylla and Charybdis, and five destroyers.
+The supporting naval force comprised the headquarters ship Bulolo, tghe monitor Roberts, three auxiliary anti-aircraft ships, eight destroyers, three sloops, six corvettes, seven minesweepers, eight trawlers, eight motor launches, three submarines, 17 landing ships, 16 supply transports and Rear Admiral C. H. J. Harcourt’s Force 'O' with the elderly carrier Argus, the escort carrier Avenger, the light cruiser Sheffield, the light anti-aircraft cruisers Scylla and Charybdis, and five destroyers.

 In the west the major political prize as well as the port through which much of the Allied force could be fed and supplied, was Casablanca, but this was too tough a nut for the transatlantic force to crack, and Patton therefore decided on three smaller landings.
 The landings of the Western Task Force began before the break of day on 8 November, and in the hope that there would be no French resistance there was no preliminary bombardment.
 During the previous night an Allied-backed coup attempt had been attempted by the commander of the Vichy French Division de Casablanca, Général de Division Marie Emil Antoine Béthouart, whose forces surrounded the villa of pro-Vichy Général Charles Auguste Paul Noguès.
 The senior general in Morocco, Noguès called for reinforcements and the coup attempt thus had the effect of putting the Vichy French forces on the alert.